Lion Electric Company: Lion 360°

 Launched in 2011, the Lion Bus 360° is a cowled-chassis (conventional) bus sold as either a school bus, MFSAB (activity bus), or a commercial-use bus.
 As with the Blue Bird Vision, the 360 does not use a chassis and hood of a production medium-duty truck, instead having a proprietary chassis developed for the bus by Spartan Chassis (a subsidiary of Spartan Motors, former parent company of Carpenter).
 Though few body configurations were initially offered (to streamline production), the 360 was offered with options such as wheelchair lifts or underfloor luggage compartments.

 In its development, several features of the 360 focused on lengthening the service life of school buses.
-In the interest of corrosion resistance, the body does not use steel exterior panels, consisting of composite body panels, with the lower bodywork using TPO panels.
+In the interest of corrosion resistance, the body does not use steel exterior panels, consisting of composite body panels, with the lower bodywork using TPO Thermoplastic olefin panels.
 In a break from school bus design precedent, the 360 is produced with a 102-inch wide body (rather than 96 inches); the change was intended for either wider center aisles or to better accommodate 3-point seatbelts.

-In May 2015, Lion unveiled a CNG-fueled variant of the 360, becoming the first manufacturer to produce a Type C school bus powered by a CNG-fueled engine.
-Powered by a NGV Motori version of the International DT466 engine, it is unclear how many were produced.
+In May 2015, Lion unveiled a CNG-fueled variant of the 360, becoming the first manufacturer to produce a Type C school bus powered by a CNG-fueled engine, a NGV Motori version of the International DT466 engine.
+It is unclear how many were produced.

 Lion eLion (LionC)

 Launched in 2015, the eLion is a fully electric vehicle, sharing its body and Spartan chassis with the 360.
 In place of the Cummins diesel, a 250 KiloWatt TM4 SUMO MD electric motor is used along with LG lithium-ion batteries.
 The eLion is externally distinguished from the 360 by its colored bumpers, which are either painted blue or green.
+Since they are electric, they do not make engine sounds, so when they travel below 15 mph they play a sound is similar, if not the same as the door closing sound of the Montreal Metro.